 Glycolic Acid Anti-Wrinkle Face Cream

-This is my favorite glycolic facial cream and it comes in a range of strengths to allow for step-up AHA skin care.
-Maximize results with ultra-pure glycolic acid formulated into an elegant cream with an acid pH of under 4.
+Glycolic Acid Anti-Wrinkle Face Cream 15% is a powerful medical-grade glycolic facial cream maximize results with ultra-pure glycolic acid formulated into an elegant cream with an acid pH of under 4.

 There are two things you need to know before starting to use a glycolic acid cream.